snap-stanford/ogb-web/_docs/datasets/graphprop.md

 atom_encoder = AtomEncoder(emb_dim = 100)
 bond_encoder = BondEncoder(emb_dim = 100)

-atom_emb = atom_encoder(x) # x is input atom feature in Pytorch Geometric
+atom_emb = atom_encoder(x) # x is input atom feature
-edge_emb = bond_encoder(edge_attr) # edge_attr is input edge feature in Pytorch Geometric
+edge_emb = bond_encoder(edge_attr) # edge_attr is input edge feature
 ```

 #### Datasets

-**Prediction task:**  The task is to predict the target molecular properties as accurately as possible, where the molecular properties are cast as binary labels, e.g., whether a molecule inhibits HIV virus replication or not.
+**Prediction task:**  The task is to predict the target molecular properties as accurately as possible, where the molecular properties are cast as binary labels, e.g, whether a molecule inhibits HIV virus replication or not.
-For evaluation metric, we closely follow Wu et al [1].
+For evaluation metric, we closely follow [2].
-Specifically, `ogbg-molhiv`, we use ROC-AUC for evaluation.
-For `ogbg-molpcba`, as the class balance is extremely skewed (only 1.4% of data are positive) and it contains multiple classification tasks, we use the PRC-AUC averaged over the tasks as the evaluation metric.
+Specifically, for `ogbg-molhiv`, we use ROC-AUC for evaluation.
+For `ogbg-molpcba`, as the class balance is extremely skewed (only 1.4% of data is positive) and the dataset contains multiple classification tasks, we use the PRC-AUC averaged over the tasks as the evaluation metric.

 **Dataset splitting:**
-We adopt the *scaffold splitting* procedure (implmented in [RDkit](https://www.rdkit.org/docs/GettingStartedInPython.html)) that splits the molecules based on their two-dimensional structural frameworks.
+We adopt the *scaffold splitting* procedure that splits the molecules based on their two-dimensional structural frameworks.
 The scaffold splitting attempts to separate structurally different molecules into different subsets, which provides a more realistic estimate of model performance in prospective experimental settings [1].

 #### References

-[1] Wu, Z., Ramsundar, B., Feinberg, E. N., Gomes, J., Geniesse, C., Pappu, A. S., Leswing, K. & Pande, V. (2018).
-MoleculeNet: a benchmark for molecular machine learning.
-Chemical science, 9(2), 513-530. <br/>
+[1] Zhenqin Wu, Bharath Ramsundar, Evan N Feinberg, Joseph Gomes, Caleb Geniesse, Aneesh SPappu, Karl Leswing, and Vijay Pande.
+Moleculenet: a benchmark for molecular machine learning.
+Chemical Science, 9(2):513–530, 2018. <br/>
-[2] Landrum, G. (2006).
-RDKit: Open-source cheminformatics. <br/>
+[2] Greg Landrum et al. RDKit: Open-source cheminformatics, 2006. <br/>
-[3] Anderson, Eric, Gilman D. Veith, and David Weininger.
-SMILES: a line notation and computerized interpreter for chemical structures.
-(1987). <br/>
+[3] Eric Anderson, Gilman D. Veith, and David Weininger.
+SMILES: a line notation and computerized interpreter for chemical structures, 1987. <br/>
-[4] Hu, W., Liu, B., Gomes, J., Zitnik, M., Liang, P., Pande, V., & Leskovec, J. (2020).
-Strategies for pre-training graph neural networks.
-ICLR 2020.
+[4] Weihua Hu, Bowen Liu, Joseph Gomes, Marinka Zitnik, Percy Liang, Vijay Pande, and Jure Leskovec.Strategies  for pre-training  graph  neural networks.
+In International Conference  on Learning Representations (ICLR), 2020.

 <a name="ogbg-ppa"/>